The Freshness Secret: How to Care for Fresh Christmas Wreaths Delivered to Your Door

 The First 24 Hours: Setting Your Wreath Up for Success

-The care you give your wreath in the first day after delivery sets the tone for the entire season.
-Here's your step-by-step arrival checklist:
+The care you give your wreath in the first day after delivery sets the throughout the holiday period Here's your step-by-step arrival checklist:

 Step 1: Unbox Immediately

 Don't let your wreath sit in its shipping box any longer than necessary.
-The packaging is designed for transit, not storage.
+The wreath arrives in a carefully sealed box for transit, not storage.
 Open it up and let the greenery breathe.

 Step 2: Give It a Good Drink